-In this paper the structural measurement data collected at the FINO 1 research platform has been used to evaluate the sensitivity of structural details to the direction of wave loading.
+In this paper wave spreading has been discussed as one lever for the designer to mitigate fatigue loads for structural details of support structures for offshore wind turbines in the detailed design.
+An approach to take wave spreading into account in numerical simulations has been shown.
+The measurement data of the research platform FINO1 has been used to verify the validity of results that were achieved with this approach.
 It was shown that the approach of simulating sea states with infinitively long wave crests, which is commonly used in the industry, leads to very conservative results.
-Considering wave spreading in short-term sea states can reduce the resulting fatigue loads significantly.
+Considering wave spreading in shortterm sea states can reduce the resulting fatigue loads significantly.
 This has been demonstrated at two examples, a monopile and a tripod.
 However, consideration of wave spreading increases calculation time significantly and is therefore not recommended for pre-design calculations.
 Therefore, it has been shown how wave spreading can help account for inaccuracies that are accepted during pre-design for the benefit of efficiency in the design.